-Except in the case of emergency rules, no rule or document of general applicability and legal effect shall become effective until it is published in the D.C.
-Register.
-Publication creates a rebuttable legal presumption that a document has been duly issued, prescribed, adopted, or enacted and that the document complies with the requirements of the District of Columbia Documents Act and the District of Columbia Administrative Procedure Act.
-The Administrator of the Office of Documents hereby certifies that this issue of the D.C.
-Register contains all documents required to be published under the provisions of the District of Columbia Documents Act.
+Except in the case of emergency rules, no rule or document of general applicability and legal effect shall become effective until it is published in the Register.
+Publication creates a rebuttable legal presumption that a document has been duly issued, prescribed, adopted, or enacted and that the document complies with the requirements of the D.C.
+Documents Act and D.C.
+Administrative Procedure Act.
+The Director of the Office of Documents hereby certifies that this issue of the Register contains all documents required to be published under the provisions of the D. C Documents Act